MicaKil/ia-uncuyo-2023/tp6-csp/tp6-reporte.md

         MAKE-ARC-CONSISTENT(PARENT(Xj),Xj )
-        if it cannot be made consistent then return failure for i = 1 to n do assignment[Xi]←any consistent value from Di
-        if there is no consistent value then return failure return assignment
+        if it cannot be made consistent then return failure for i = 1 to n do assignment[Xi] ← any consistent value from Di if there is no consistent value then return failure return assignment
 ```